vacp2p/rfc/content/docs/rfcs/44/README.md

 The stem protocol ([19/WAKU2-LIGHTPUSH](/spec/19/)) is independent of the fluff protocol ([Waku Relay](/spec/11/)).
 While in stem state, nodes MUST NOT gossip about stem messages, and MUST NOT send control messages related to stem messages.
+(An existing gossipsub implementation does *not* have to be adjusted to not send gossip about stem messages, because these messages are only handed to gossipsub once they enter fluff phase.)

 ### Fail Safe